srvk/aws-sandbox/README.md

 To build, you need to do the following:

-- clone this repository to your local machine
+1. clone this repository to your local machine
-- install Vagrant (vagrantup.com)
+2. install Vagrant (vagrantup.com)
+3. sign up for AWS and get somewhat familiar with it
-- change to the working copy, and set environment variables in the shell:
+4. change to the working copy, and set environment variables in the shell (I put this into a `secrets.sh` file which I do not check into git):
-  * export AWS_KEY='your-access-key'
-  * export AWS_SECRET='your-secret-secret'
-  * export AWS_KEYNAME='your-keyname'
-  * export AWS_KEYPATH='your-keypath'
+   - `export AWS_KEY='your-access-key'`
+   - `export AWS_SECRET='your-secret-secret'`
+   - `export AWS_KEYNAME='your-keyname'`
+   - `export AWS_KEYPATH='your-keypath'`
-- install the vagrant-aws plugin and fetch an AWS dummy box
+5. install the vagrant-aws plugin and fetch an AWS dummy box
-  - vagrant plugin install vagrant-aws
+   - `vagrant plugin install vagrant-aws`
-  - vagrant box add dummybox-aws https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box
+   - `vagrant box add dummybox-aws https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box`
-- create the VM
+6. create the VM
-  - vagrant up --provider=aws
+   - `vagrant up gpu --provider=aws`
+   - wait a little while *)
-- enjoy
+7. enjoy
-  - vagrant ssh gpu
+   - `vagrant ssh gpu`

-vagrant ssh default
+   - vagrant ssh default

+Please note that running a VM on AWS (or any other cloud provider) can result in costs, which may be charged to your credit card (or some educational credits).

+By default (subject to change without notice), this `Vagrantfile` will build a `gpu` machine on AWS, to which you can log in to as "ec2-user".

 *) You may need to first subscribe to the AMI referred to in the Vagrantfile.
 If you see an error message like below, please visit the AWS Marketplace link for the AMI first and click